dva81/dva81.github.io/_posts/2025-03-21-AI Is Only as Smart as Your Data.md

 Here’s what we discovered:

 - The database consisted of .docx documents structured around email-style Q&A exchanges.
-- The search function relied on exact matching rather than semantic variations of questions.
+- The search function relied on exact matching of specific content rather than semantic variations of questions.
 - There was no way to test alternative phrasing or conversational queries.
 - Overlapping and inconsistent answers in the dataset made it difficult for the AI to return a definitive response.
 - The business requirements did not allow for AI-generated responses.
 Only pre-existing text could be retrieved.